 Matthew A. Shapiro, Ph.D.

 Matthew A. Shapiro is an associate professor of political science, a research affiliate at Argonne National Laboratory's Joint Center for Energy Storage Research, and has held research fellowships at the East Asia Institute and the Asiatic Research Institute.
 He was trained in political science, economics, and public policy at the University of California at San Diego (B.A.) and the University of Southern California (M.A. & Ph.D).
 He also earned an M.A. in Korean Studies at Yonsei University’s Graduate School of International Studies in Seoul, having won a Woojung Scholarship to study there.

 Shapiro’s published and ongoing research lies at the intersection between economics and public policy.
 More specifically, he attempts to understand how national innovation systems are formed and contribute to sustainable development, how climate change is addressed and impacted by relevant policies and political forces, and how communications from politicians, scientists, and the media impact both of these areas.
 In political science, these concerns fall under the purview of science, technology, and environmental politics (STEP), information technology and politics (ITP), and East Asian political economy.

 Shapiro’s work has been published in The Pacific Review, American Politics Research, Environment & Planning: A, Environmental Communication, International Journal of Public Policy, and Scientometrics among others.
-He teaches courses in research methods, public policy, political economy, and Asian politics for the Department of Social Sciences.
+He teaches courses in research methods, public policy, East Asian political economy, and the politics of science and technology for the Department of Social Sciences.
 Publications and CV can be found at understandgreen.com.